April 2022 North American storm complex: Bell County–Salado, Texas

 As it began to move along FM 2843, the tornado rapidly intensified to EF2 strength as it passed near a stone quarry, severely damaging a frame home, destroying a manufactured home, and inflicting lesser damage to another manufactured home.
 As the tornado passed through the intersection of FM 2843 and Cedar Valley Road, it reached high-end EF3 intensity and continued to follow FM 2843 to the east-northeast.
 Around 10 to 15 homes were severely damaged or destroyed in this area, with the most severe damage occurring along Buttermilk Lane, where a few well-built homes were mostly leveled, with only portions of a few walls left standing.
 Trees in this area were snapped, denuded, and debarked, and multiple power poles were snapped.
 Vehicles were thrown, impaled with projectiles, or piled on top of each other, and two churches in this area were also destroyed, one of which was mostly leveled and swept away.
 After moving away from FM 2843 west of Salado, the tornado weakened back to EF2 intensity, causing significant tree damage and destroying some outbuildings.
-Just before it reached Mustang Creek Road, it abruptly made a sharp 90-degree turn and began moving due-north, weakening to EF1 strength and producing a broad swath of tree damage, including several trees that were uprooted.
+Just before it reached Mustang Creek Road, it abruptly made a sharp almost 90-degree turn and began moving due-north, weakening to EF1 strength and producing a broad swath of tree damage, including several trees that were uprooted.
 Some homes and barns also sustained EF1 damage along this portion of the path.
 The tornado continued at EF1 intensity as it then crossed Crows Ranch Road, tearing metal panels off the roof of a home and blowing in a panel garage door.
 It then crossed over a ridge and briefly intensified back to high-end EF2 strength as it moved over FM 2484.
 A home suffered significant roof and exterior wall loss at this location, a large barn was shifted off its foundation, a shed had its roof panels lifted up, and many trees were uprooted.
 The tornado then weakened back to EF1 intensity as it continued due-north, causing minor to moderate damage in the South Shore subdivision and Union Grove Park before lifting as it moved over Stillhouse Hollow Lake.
 Twenty-three people were injured, and a pregnant woman lost her unborn baby as a result of injuries sustained during the tornado.
 The tornado was rated a high-end EF3, with an estimated peak wind speed of 165 mph.
 It reached a peak width of 770 yd, and was on the ground for 16.66 mi.